nerhZ/ASP-worksheets/Worksheet-2/README.md

 }
 ```

-`delete()` only gets called during the destructor, as the deallocate function only resets the memory - it may still be reused. `m_start` is set to `nullptr`
+`delete()` only gets called during the destructor, as the deallocate function only resets the memory - it may still be reused. `m_start` is set to `nullptr`, ensuring the pointer no longer points to deallocated memory.

 ```c++
 bump_allocator::~bump_allocator(){